The Skykomish Hotel was not donated to the Town of Skykomish.

 WSDoE, the Town’s attorney, David S. Carson, and others like Clint Stanovsky made out like bandits, but the Town’s soil and groundwater remain severely polluted and worse yet the ground beneath many homes and buildings is now subject to catastrophic liquefaction during the next seismic event.
 The town’s economy and tax base have been eviscerated.

-The town’s only remaining businesses are two bars, two liquor/convenience stores and maybe a new marijuana dispensary.
+The town’s only remaining businesses are two bars, two liquor/convenience stores and a laundromat.
 The Beauty Parlour, Barber Shop and Big Bear Restaurant couldn’t make a go of it even with free rent and are now shuttered, and with the Liquor store/deli owner trying to sell out, how much demand can there be for new business services?

 The Sky River Inn, Skykomish Hotel and McEvoy House were either severely damaged or completely destroyed during the BNSF-WSDoE six year environmental cleanup hoax.